AyushGupta2114/SOLIDWORKS-3D/README.md

 # SOLIDWORKS-3D
 These are my work on SOLIDWORKS 3D

-These are Basic Model of chassis and Rim of formula F! car
+These are Basic Model of chassis and Rim of formula One car

 # Chassis